shivannis/xandr-docs-public/xandr-docs/articles/curate/user-id-mapping-with-getuid-and-mapuid.md

 ## The getUID service

-A URL of your choice will receive a client-side call with the Xandr user ID as a querystring parameter.
-During the ad call, Xandr redirects the user to the member's desired URL.
-The Impression Bus inserts the Xandr user ID into the URL, either by replacing a `$UID` macro, or by appending it to the end of the URL.
-When the user does not have an Xandr cookie, "0" is returned and Xandr attempts to create one.
+A URL of your choice will receive a client-side call with the Microsoft Advertising user ID as a querystring parameter.
+During the ad call, Microsoft Advertising redirects the user to the member's desired URL.
+The Impression Bus inserts the Microsoft Advertising user ID into the URL, either by replacing a `$UID` macro, or by appending it to the end of the URL.
+When the user does not have an Microsoft Advertising cookie, "0" is returned and Microsoft Advertising attempts to create one.
 However, if the user is encountering the getuid call for the first time, "0" will not be returned.